NMMallick/windows-server/README.md

 ```

 ## Running the Server
 For now, a pre-compiled executable for Windows 10 can be found in [this](https://github.com/NMMallick/windows-server/tree/main/server/Release) folder.
-This must be running before you can run and publisher or subscriber.
+This must be running before you can run any publisher or subscriber.

 ## Examples for creating Publishers and Subscribers
 Examples on creating publisher and subscriber nodes can be found [here](https://github.com/NMMallick/windows-server/tree/main/scripts/examples).
 You'll find another README.md on how to generate message classes to send custom messages over the server